aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 }
 ````

-It's best practice to annotate an overridden method by placing the `@Override` annotation above the method.
-It tells the compiler to ensure it's overriding a method from the base class.
+It's best practice to annotate an overridden method by placing the `@Override` annotation above it.
+That tells the compiler to ensure it's overriding a method from the base class.

-Although this isn't required, it's a good defensive practice, because in the future, if the base method happens to get renamed along the way, the code will fail to compile (because it's no longer overridding anything).
+Although this isn't required, it's a good defensive practice.
+In the future, if the base method happens to get renamed along the way, the code will fail to compile (because it's no longer overridding anything).
 Therefore, this will help with early detection of some subtle bugs that would result from calling an overridden method which is actually a new method.

 An overridden method can be of the same visibility as the method it's overriding, or it can be more public.
 However, it can't be more private.